-In 1961, Jose C. Acosta, known as Pepe to his friends, opened a restaurant in New York, which he named after his sister Lila.
-It was at this restaurant where he created his famous palomilla steak covered in a large mound of small french fries.
+In 1961, Jose C. Acosta, known as Pepe to his friends, opened a restaurant in New York named after his sister Lila.
+At this restaurant, he created his famous palomilla steak covered in a large mound of small french fries.

-Pepe passed away in 2014, but his legacy lives on in at Rio Cristal.
+Pepe passed away in 2014, but his legacy lives on at Rio Cristal.

 And in the world of Burger Beast, it’s unacceptable if you haven’t visited Rio Cristal.

 courtesy of AbuelaMami

 Rio Cristal will serve its last Super Rio Cristal Steak on